bargitta/jsInterview/README.md

 # jsInterview
 JavaScript is a flexible language, and also the predominant language in the Web world.
-This repository contains questions I have used in past javascript interviews.
+This repository contains questions I have used in past browser side javascript interviews, code snippets from books and daily work.
 Hopefully it can help you a little bit when preparing your job interview or developing javascript projects.

-### Section 1: Grammar
+### Section 1: JavaScript Basics
 This section includes basic concepts in JavaScript: data type, function, closure, etc.

 **What data types does JavaScript provide?**